Updated: Jul 6, 2022

 If your child is too young to have this kind of dialogue, get down to their level and say something like “I guess this wasn’t what you wanted to do right now” then and observe what they’re doing and see if you can extend their play a bit more…

 Try not to take it personally if the activity didn't spark their interest for very long.
 You could leave the activity set up and see if they naturally go back to it by themselves.
 Or you could take it as a "failed experiment" and try something else next time.
 At the very least, you've learned something new about your child's preferences.

 Choose 1 hour of the day for “YES time”, where for that 1 hour you’ll say yes to whatever they want to play or do in the house.
 This is what I do when I really need to make an effort to connect.

 If you child needs calming down or is feeling unfocused, start doing the activity yourself first.
 I.e. start drawing or colouring and see if they’ll join in with you.

 Reorganise or sort out their play area - anytime I start physically moving things around or giving things a new home it inspires my son to look at his things in a new way.

 Water play is always a winner in our house, so if in doubt we go to the bathroom and bring his finger paints to paint on the glass wall or tiles, or I’ll get different household containers, funnels, measuring cups and let him explore.

-Since we’re not able to go outside and get that nature vibe to calm ourselves and our kids, it’s important for us to lead our kids into a calmer state but we can only do that once we feel calm again ourselves.
+Since we’re not able to go outside often, and get that nature vibe to calm ourselves and our kids, it’s important for us to lead our kids into a calmer state but we can only do that once we feel calm again ourselves.